 Elm trees in Britain can grow to become some of the tallest and largest native trees.
-Like the oak, they often had very specific customs and folklore attached to individual, named trees such as the Tenor, Bass and Alto elms on Humberside, or the Dancing elms of Devon around which May Day dances were held (these trees have all sadly succumbed to Dutch elm disease).
-As well as their widespread use in hedges, their stature made them imposing landmarks and boundary markers, and travelling preachers and judges would often pronounce from beneath them.
-Their large distinctive shapes feature prominently in many English pastoral paintings by Constable (eg his famous “The Haywain” painting) and his contemporaries.
+Like the oak, they often had very specific customs and folklore attached to individual, named trees.
+Charming examples include the Tenor, Bass and Alto elms on Humberside, or the Dancing elms of Devon around which May Day dances were held.
+(These trees have all sadly succumbed to Dutch elm disease.)

-It is interesting to note that both the yew’s and the elm’s mythology is intimately bound up with death and the transition into the Underworld, and that both woods were used to such deadly effect in mediaeval warfare.
-Elm’s connection with death does not end there, as its wood is traditionally used to make coffins, though the wood’s durability underground may also play a part in this choice.
-Perhaps people who knew elms well were reminded of their own mortality when remembering the elm’s reputation for dropping large boughs without warning on otherwise still, warm days; “Elm hateth man, and waiteth” as the old saying goes.
+It is interesting to note that both the yew’s and the elm’s mythology is bound up with death and the transition into the Underworld, and that both woods were used to such deadly effect in medieval warfare.
+Elm’s connection with death does not end there, as its wood is traditionally used to make coffins.
+The wood’s durability underground may have played a part in this choice.
+Perhaps people who knew elms well were reminded of their own mortality when remembering the elm’s reputation for dropping large boughs without warning on otherwise still, warm days.
+This led to the old saying “Elm hateth man, and waiteth.”

-Notwithstanding elm’s legendary associations with death and the Underworld, people also looked to elm for medicinal cures.
-The inner bark was especially efficacious when chewed or boiled into a liquor to treat colds and sore throats, while the boiled bark was also used to treat burns.
+In spite of elm’s associations with death and the Underworld, people also looked to this tree for medicinal cures.
+The inner bark was chewed or boiled into a liquor to treat colds and sore throats, while the boiled bark was also used to treat burns.

 “When the elmen leaf is as big as a mouse’s ear, Then sow barley never fear;” Part of a rural planting verse.